hadifawaz1999/SNAKE_GAME/README.md

 # SNAKE_GAME
-Simple snake game written in python using pygame and then converted to runnable file using cx_Freeze.
+Simple snake game written in python using pygame and then converted to executable file using cx_Freeze.

 # Requirements
 ## 1- Pygame